-I. Working Environment & Nonemployees
+I. Working Environment

 - An employee's "working environment" is not limited to the physical location where the employee is assigned.
-The "working environment" extends to other work sites including off-site, mobile or moving work sites/locations. - The prohibition that supervisors and co-workers not engage in sexual harassment now applies to nonemployees such as patrons, vendors, and service providers.
-Nonemployees can be victims of sexual harassment and/or perpetrators of sexual harassment.
+The "working environment" extends to other worksites including off-site, mobile or moving worksites/locations. - For example, a "working environment" includes the courthouse for a lawyer, or an off-site event for a caterer.

-I. Gender Identity, Sexual Orientation, and Third Parties (Bystanders)
+I. Gender Identity & Sexual Orientation

-- All persons can be victims of sexual harassment regardless of the victim's gender identity or the perpetrator's gender identity. - All persons can be victims of sexual harassment regardless of the victim's sexual orientation or the perpetrator's sexual orientation. - Victims of sexual harassment can include not only the target of the sexual harassment, but also third parties or bystanders.
+- A person can be the victim of sexual harassment regardless of the victim's gender identity or the perpetrator's gender identity. - A person can be the victim of sexual harassment regardless of the victim's sexual orientation or the perpetrator's sexual orientation.